Mpox vaccination

 What vaccine can protect people against mpox?

 The main vaccine to protect against mpox is called JYNNEOS.
-It is safe to use for people aged over 18 years, including people who are immunocompromised and people who have HIV.
+It is recommended for at risk people aged 16 years and over, including people who are immunocompromised and people who have HIV.

 It is the preferred vaccine for people who are pregnant or breastfeeding.
 It can be given at the same time as most other vaccines.